Senator Asks FBI Director To Justify His 'Ill-Informed' Policy Proposal For Encryption - Slashdot

 No thanks to CNN, FOX, and their ilk for only quoting the spewings of the ones who are clowns.

 Junk gov encryption won't walk out the door?
-(Score:2)
+(Score:3)

 They will ask their dual citizens, faith members, criminals, corrupt military/police/gov for the federal backdoor keys.